udacity/nd087-c3-self-healing-architectures-exercises/lesson-2-deployment-strategies/exercises/README.md

 ## Excercise # 3 - Canary Deployment
 1. Ensure you have connectivity to your local kubernetes cluster
 2. Apply the `index_v1_html.yml` & `index_v2_html.yml` configmaps to deploy the service html templates.
-3. Deploy the v1 application and service to the cluster `canary-v1.yml` & `canary-svc.yml`
+3. Deploy the v1 & v2 starter template and service to the cluster `canary-v1.yml`, `canary-v2.yml` & `canary-svc.yml`
+   1. you'll notice v2 has `0` replicas
 4. Get the service cluster ip address and curl it 5 times to confirm only v1 of the application is reachable
    1. `kubectl get service canary-svc`
    2. Use an ephermeral container to access the kubernetes internal network